liquidleif/mip-nft-standard/README.md

 The following interface tries to stay close to the EVM ERC721 Standard, given its popularity and the large number of developers familiar with it.

-State will be handled fully onchain.
+State will be handled preferably onchain.

 ### Table of contents:
 - Interface